Juvenile lifer seeks reprieve amid broader push for leniency

 The other Arizona defendant, Johnny Orsinger, is serving life for the deaths of four people in two incidents when he was 16.
 Orsinger, who is Ute and Mexican, also committed the crimes on the Navajo Nation, which spans parts of New Mexico, Utah and Arizona.
 A co-defendant in one of the cases, Lezmond Mitchell, was executed in 2020.
 He was the only Native American on federal death row at the time.

-Prosecutors in Briones' case acknowledged he's changed for the better but argued he should remain imprisoned for life because he hasn't accepted responsibility for Lindsay's death and minimized his role as a founder and leader of the gang that spanned other tribal reservations.
+Prosecutors in Briones' case acknowledged he's changed for the better and expressed remorse but argued he should remain imprisoned for life because he hasn't accepted responsibility for Lindsay's death and minimized his role as a founder and leader of the gang that spanned other tribal reservations.

-The U.S. District Court judge who resentenced Briones in 2016 said he considered Briones’ troubled childhood that included abuse at the hands of his father, along with Briones' alcohol and drug use, and immaturity.
+The U.S. District Court judge who resentenced Briones in 2016 said he considered Briones’ troubled childhood that included abuse at the hands of his father — with whom the gang consulted — along with Briones' alcohol and drug use, and immaturity.
 He also noted Briones had been a model inmate.

 “However, some decisions have lifelong consequences,” the judge wrote.